grafana/athena-datasource/README.md

+## Grafana 10 breaking change: update Athena datasource plugin to >=2.9.3

+Grafana 10.0.0 was shipped with the new React 18 upgrade.
+Changes in batching of state updates in React 18 cause a bug in the query editor in Athena versions <=2.9.2.
+If you’re using Grafana@>=10.0.0, please update your plugin to version 2.9.3 or higher in your Grafana instance management console.

 # Athena data source for Grafana

 The Athena data source plugin allows you to query and visualize Athena data metrics from within Grafana.